ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 The idea is to have a single timer handling a queue (of tests to run or of animations/functions to execute) so that the browser is not overwhelmed by multiple timers.
 This centralized timer technique guarantees order of execution.
-That's a perk we don't get when we use multiple timers.
+That's a perk we don't get when we use multiple native timers.

 ## With Statement
 There is a whole chapter about JavaScript's `with` statement.
 I honestly don't